Relocating to the Big Smoke is certainly an experience

 And thank GOD there’s no chance of bumping into your school boyfriend down the local Wetherspoons.

-4) The night bus is always filled with, um, interesting characters
+4) The night bus is always filled with unique characters

-5) That teeny under-the-breath laugh everyone does when the Tube driver makes a vaguely comical comment
+5) That teeny under-the-breath laugh everyone does when the Tube driver attempts to make a joke

 Of course, you still don’t look each other in the eye.

-6) People who don’t stand on the right, walk on the left are the spawn of Satan
+6) People who don’t stand on the right, walk on the left are the worst

 Obviously, the best way to deal with them is with heavy sighing and eye-rolling.